pearlllyy/pearlllyy/README.md

 const profile = {
   name: "Pearl Anne Sobrevega",
   bio: "I'm a second-year IT student passionate about turning ideas into code.
 Currently diving deep into programming fundamentals and exploring the vast world of software development. ",
   interests: "I love the challenge of breaking down complex problems into solutions.
-Exploring both frontend and backend to understand the complete picture Algorithm Design: The art of creating efficient solutions fascinates me Open Source: Learning from and contributing to the developer community System Architecture: Understanding how large-scale applications are built and maintained
-Automation: Making repetitive tasks disappear with code Reading tech blogs and staying updated with industry trends Debugging
-Exploring how technology can solve real-world problems",
+Exploring both frontend and backend to understand the complete picture.
+Algorithm Design: The art of creating efficient solutions fascinates me.
+Open Source: Learning from and contributing to the developer community.
+System Architecture: Understanding how large-scale applications are built and maintained.
+Automation: Making repetitive tasks disappear with code.
+Reading tech blogs and staying updated with industry trends.
+Debugging and exploring how technology can solve real-world problems",
   skills: [
     "HTML5",
     "CSS3",